LennartC/CQ2-Sim/README.md

 Compilation
 --------
-CQ2 Sim uses Maven, so compiling is (or should be) as easy as executing the following command in the base directory of CQ2 Sim:
+CQ2 Sim uses Maven, so compiling it is (or should be) as easy as executing the following command in the base directory of CQ2 Sim:

 	mvn package